Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/inputs/input_system.md

 ---
 ### GetKeyDown
-Return true if the key has just been pressed
+Return true if the key has just been pressed.

 Parameters:
 - `keyCode`: Key code to check